|Previous College:||Saint Anselm '05, St. Lawrence '07|

-In his second season, Fecteau witnessed a terrific pitching staff finish the year with a 3.05 ERA (2.09 against NEC Opponents).
-Led by Peter Kelich's team high eight wins and 74 strikeouts, the Bulldog picthing staff will look to be even more dominant in the upcoming season.
+In his second season, Fecteau guided a terrific pitching staff that finished the year with a 3.05 ERA (2.09 against NEC Opponents).
+Led by Peter Kelich's team-high eight wins and 74 strikeouts.
 The Bulldogs led the NEC in both ERA (3.05/2.09) and opposing batting average (.248/.222), and finished 17th in the country in ERA.

 Two of Fecteau's weekend starters gained two of the NEC's top honors, as Kelich was named the NEC Pitcher of the Year and McAvoy was named the NEC Rookie of the Year.
 Kelich was also named to the ABCA Northeast Region Second Team and a College Baseball Insider Honorable Mention All-American.
 McAvoy earned rookie of the year honors after posting a 5-1 record and 2.94 ERA.
 Craig Schlitter and Sal Lisanti were also honored, earning Second Team All-NEC honors.

 In 2011, he guided a Bulldogs pitching staff that finished the year with a 4.23 ERA, including a 3.85 mark against Northeast Conference opponents.
 Mark Andrews, the all-time leader in appearances and saves in program history, finished his career on a high note, earning Second Team All-NEC honors as a relief pitcher.